Rustfahrtagentur/microcad/books/tutorials/src/lego_brick/base/frame/rect.md

 ![Picture](.test/inner_outer-out.svg)

-Because we give arguments which match the parameter names of `std::geo2d::Rect()` we do not need to write extra parameter names here.
+Because the arguments we give to the first `std::geo2d::Rect()` match exactly the parameter names of it we do not need to write extra parameter names here.
 This is called *auto-matching* and prevents us from having to write this:

 ```µcad